fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

             sm.ToOption()
 ```

-NOTE: This is an awkward formulation.
-Reference-typed resumable state machines are expressed using object expressions, whcih can
+NOTE: Reference-typed resumable state machines are expressed using object expressions, which can
 have additional state variables.
-However in F# object-expressions may not be of struct type, so it is always necessary
+However F# object-expressions may not be of struct type, so it is always necessary
-to fabricate a new struct type for each state machine use.
-Further, it is important that this be based on an existing, well-known
+to fabricate an entirely new struct type for each state machine use.
+There is no existing construct in F#
+for the anonymous specification of struct types whose methods can capture a closure of variables.
+The above
+intrinsic effectively adds a limited version of a capability to use an existing struct type as a template for the
+anonymous specification of an implicit, closure-capturing struct type.
+The anonymous struct type must be immediately
+eliminated (i.e. used) in the `AfterMethod`.

-struct type for the specification of the fragments of code.
-Finally, the use of delgates is necessary to propgate the
+NOTE: the use of delgates is necessary to propgate the
 address of the state machine throughout the code fragments specified by the builder calls.

 The formulation above was chosen to meet all these requirements.
 Since the formulation effectively forms a compiler feature,